Bulldogs’ back Josh Mazyck uses versatility as biggest weapon - Port Arthur News

 Mazyck first earned varsity carries as a sophomore.
 He was, and still is, a smaller back, but the underclassman runner that would often look for lanes to bounce to the outside has shifted toward a back that will now punish those who try to bring him down with an arm tackle.

-“People always thought that I couldn’t make contact, or that I was scared of contact,” he said.
+“People always thought that I couldn’t make contact or that I was scared of contact,” he said.
 “I just want to show them that I can do both.
 I don’t weigh that much, but on the field, it is hard to get me down.
-I’m 160 pounds, but one the field, it feels like I’m 200.”
+I’m 160 pounds, but on the field, it feels like I’m 200.”

-Mazyck said he had to learn that a guaranteed 5 yards are better than a possible home run that ends up in a negative play.
-Head coach Monte Barrow said he has noticed his running back’s improvements.
+Mazyck said he had to learn that a guaranteed 5 yards is better than a possible home run that ends up in a negative play.

 “He’s got the speed,” Barrow said.
 “He’s also very powerful in his upper body.
 His stature doesn’t look like it.
 He’s become a patient runner, and he is still developing in that.
 He’s trying not to dance in the hole as much as maybe he did last year.
 He uses that explosiveness, both speed and power, to get through that hole.”